TikTok inching toward U.S. security deal to avoid sale - NYT

 TikTok and the Biden administration have drafted a preliminary agreement to resolve national security concerns but are still deciding on a potential agreement, the Times reported, citing people familiar with the matter.

+A TikTok spokesperson declined to comment on the report but said the app was confident about being able to "fully satisfy all reasonable U.S. national security concerns".

-ByteDance and TikTok did not immediately respond to Reuters' request for comment.
+ByteDance and the White House did not immediately respond to Reuters' request for comment.

 TikTok has long faced scrutiny from U.S. lawmakers, who have questioned the Chinese-owned app's safeguards of user data.